Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction: Simulation Results

 \subsection{Scenario, Methods, and Metrics}

-We use the DeepSense 6G dataset for performance evaluation \cite{deepsense6g}.
+We use Scenario 8 of the DeepSense 6G dataset for performance evaluation \cite{deepsense6g}, which features a relatively confined region of interest (ROI) and predominantly LoS-dominant conditions.
+Bounding boxes of target users and candidate users are extracted from the camera images using YOLO.
+As the focus of this work is the modeling of beam evolution, we consider a single-user beam prediction setting and assume ideal target user identification when multiple vehicles appear in the camera view \cite{multicandidate}.
 Supervised samples are constructed with a fixed window length $T=13$, split into historical and prediction segments $(T_\mathrm{Hist},T_\mathrm{Pred})$.
 For each anchor time $t$, the model predicts the future beam sequence $\{m^{*}_{t:t+T_\mathrm{Pred}-1}\}$.
 To prevent data leakage, sequence-level random partitioning is adopted before window sampling.
 We evaluate two configurations: \textbf{configuration A} ($T_\mathrm{Hist}/T_\mathrm{Pred}=8/5$) and \textbf{configuration B} ($3/10$).
-Vehicle bounding boxes are extracted using YOLO~\cite{deepsense6g}.
-System parameters and training hyperparameters are listed in Tables~\ref{tab:param} and~\ref{tab:hypers}.

 We compare against classical sequence models (RNN and long short-term memory, LSTM) trained on the same visual inputs.
 We also include BeamLLM~\cite{BeamLLM} as a recent large-model baseline.
-Ablations isolate the contribution of each objective ($\mathcal{L}_{\mathrm{FM}}$, $\mathcal{L}_{\mathrm{Term}}$, $\mathcal{L}_{\mathrm{CE}}$) and compare different condition encoders (Transformer versus RNN and LSTM).
+Ablations isolate the contribution of each objective ($\mathcal{L}_{\mathrm{FM}}$, $\mathcal{L}_{\mathrm{CE}}$) and compare different condition encoders (Transformer versus RNN and LSTM).

 Let ${m^{(n)}_{t'}}^{*}$ denote the index of the optimal beam (ground-truth label) for the $n$-th test sample at time $t'$.
 We compute the top-$K$ accuracy at time $t'$ by averaging over all test samples: